 Functions

-A summary of the functions available in palaeoverse is provided in Table 1.
+A summary of the functions available in palaeoverse along with their respective dependencies is provided in Table 1.
+All functions available in palaeoverse are novel in either their functionality or implementation, and collectively provide a flexible and versatile toolkit for palaeobiological research.
 Detailed descriptions of the functions are provided herein.

-Table 1: A summary table of the functions currently available in the palaeoverse R package
+Table 1: A summary table of the functions currently available in the palaeoverse R package and respective dependencies.
+Base R dependencies are highlighted with an asterisk.